Research & Publications

 Early in my career, I was part of a generation of scholars grappling with protected-area conservation as a new research subject.
 Drawing from Mexican historiography, I emphasized “everyday forms of state formation” and the culturally laden ways states and citizens engage one another.
 My book Fields of Power, Forests of Discontent (Univ. of Arizona Press, 2005) described how the creation of the Calakmul Biosphere Reserve, Mexico's largest protected area for tropical ecosystems and a UNESCO world heritage site, affected the everyday lives of the farmers, ranchers, and foresters expected to conform to new environmental regulations.
 I continue to use this perspective to reassess neoliberalism as an environmental policy and academic critique.

 My recent work expands beyond state-citizen relations to examine agrarianism and identities within transnational conservation, development, and labor settings.
 At the turn of the 21st century, Calakmul was swept into international migration streams, leading me to explore how large-scale migration gets its start and why.
 Once begun, why can migration be difficult to reverse?
-I explore the answers to these questions in my book under development, Marriage after Migration.
+I explore the answers to these questions in my forthcoming book from Oxford University Press, Marriage after Migration: An Ethnography of Money, Romance, and Gender in Globalizing Mexico.

 2017: The Gender Dynamics of Conditional Cash Transfers, w/ Radel, Schmook, & Green, Women's Studies In'tl Forum 2016: The Middle-Class Conservationist, Current Anthropology